-(1) A person shall not operate as an approved maintenance organisation without or in violation of an Approved Maintenance Organisation Certificate issued under these Regulations.
+- (1) A person shall not operate a maintenance organisation without or in violation of an Approved Maintenance Organisation Certificate issued under these Regulations. - (2) An AMO may perform maintenance, preventive maintenance and modifications on an aircraft, airframe, engine, propeller, appliance, component or its part only for which it is rated and within the limitations placed in its Specific Operating Provisions. - (3) An AMO certificate shall consist of specific operating provisions accepted by the Authority containing the terms and conditions applicable to the AMO. - (4) An AMO certificate shall contain- - (a) a number specifically assigned by the Authority to the AMO; - (b) name and location of the main place of business of the AMO; - (c) date of issue and period of validity of the certificate; and - (d) ratings issued to the AMO. - (5) The AMO Certificate shall be in the form as prescribed by the Authority in schedule.. - (6) Specific Operating Provisions shall contain-

-- (2) An AMO may perform maintenance, preventive maintenance, or modifications on an aircraft, airframe, engine, propeller, appliance, component or its part only for which it is rated and within the limitations placed in its Specific Operating Provisions. - (3) An AMO certificate shall consist of- - (a) a certificate for public display issued by the Authority; and - (b) specific operating provisions accepted by the Authority containing the terms and conditions applicable to the AMO. - (4) An AMO certificate shall contain- - (a) a certificate number specifically assigned to the AMO; - (b) name and location of the main place of business of the AMO; - (c) date of issue and period of validity; and - (d) ratings issued to the AMO. - (5) The AMO Certificate shall be in the form prescribed by the Authority. - (6) Specific Operating Provisions shall contain- - (a) a certificate number specifically assigned to the AMO; - (b) class or limited ratings issued in detail, including special approvals and limitations issued: - (c) date issued or revised; and - (d) signatures of the Accountable Manager and Authority. - (7) The certificate issued to an AMO shall be displayed in the premises for inspection by the public and the Authority.
+- (a) a certificate number specifically assigned to the AMO; - (b) class or limited ratings issued in detail, including special approvals and limitations issued; - (c) the date of issue; and - (d) signatures of the Accountable Manager and Authority. - (7) The certificate issued to an AMO shall be displayed in the premises for inspection by the public and the Authority.